 Based on its analysis, members of this subgroup agree that this WHOIS1 recommendation has been fully-implemented.
 One further recommendation is provided here to address the problems/issues identified above.

-Recommendation R11.1: Define metrics or SLA’s to be tracked and evaluated to determine consistency of results of queries and use of any common interface (existing or future) used to provide one-stop access to registration data across all gTLDs and registrars/resellers.
+Recommendation R11.1: The ICANN Board should direct the ICANN Organization to define metrics or SLA’s to be tracked and evaluated to determine consistency of results of queries and use of any common interface (existing or future) used to provide one-stop access to registration data across all gTLDs and registrars/resellers.
 Specific metrics that should be tracked for any such common interface include:

 How often are fields returned blank?

-How often is data displayed inconsistently (overall and per gTLD)?
+How often is data displayed inconsistently (for the same domain name), overall and per gTLD)?

-How often does the tool not return any results (overall and per gTLD)?
+How often does the tool not return any results, overall and per gTLD)?

-What error messages are received that could cause the above metrics?

 Findings: The current common interface (whois.icann.org) has no metrics that can be used to determine its effectiveness.
 It is therefore difficult to determine if effectiveness can and/or needs to be improved and what specific steps would be necessary for such improvement.